-Then this Gin, Elderflower and Prosecco Cocktail is just what you have been looking for.
-5 ingredients are all you need before you are on your way to cocktail heaven….and that includes the garnishes!
+Then this Elderflower, Gin and Prosecco Cocktail is just what you have been looking for.
+You only need 5 ingredients before you are on your way to cocktail heaven….and that includes the garnishes!

 What is Elderflower Liqueur and what does it taste like?

-Does it matter what kind of gin I use in this cocktail?
+Does it matter what kind of gin should I use in this martini?

 Why do I need the sugared rim on the martini glass?